vandanal187/1/Installation.md

 <script type="text/javascript" src="http://cdn.tonejs.org/latest/Tone.min.js"></script>
 ```

-To use any of the instrument and effect presets, be sure to grab the [Tone.Presets build](https://raw.githubusercontent.com/TONEnoTONE/Tone.js/master/build/Tone.Preset.js) which is not included in the default build.

 ### RequireJS

 [RequireJS](http://requirejs.org/) is a JavaScript module loader which Tone.js uses internally for dependency management.
 It is a powerful tool for development and deploying.
 Using r.js (RequireJS's optimizer) can bring package size down significantly since it will only include the modules used in your code.